qyl27/CoolRepeater/README.md

-# CoolRepeater
+# CuteChat
-A CoolQ plugin can repeat messages.
+A CoolQ plugin can connect QQ and Minecraft Server With Fabric.